SuperteamDAO/earn/README.md

 pnpm i
 ```

-4. Set up your `.env` File.
+4. Set up your `.env` file.
   - Start by copying the `.env.example` file to a new file named `.env`.
-This file will store your local environment variables.
+This file will store your local environment settings.
+  - Use openssl rand -base64 32 to generate a key and add it under NEXTAUTH_SECRET in the .env file.
-  - You have to set up resend for email authentication:
+  - You have to set up resend to run the app:
-    - Go to the [Resend website](https://resend.com) and log in or create an acount.
-    - Once logged in, navigate to the dashboard and generate a new API key.
-This key will be used to authenticate your application's requests to Resend.
-    - Add your email domain to Resend.
-Go to the [domains section](https://resend.com/domains) on the Resend website and register the domain of your email address.
-This step is necessary for sending emails through Resend
-  - Update your `.env` File:
-    - In your `.env` file, you need to add two key-value pairs:
-      - `RESEND_API_KEY`: Set this to the API key you generated on the Resend dashboard.
-      - `RESEND_EMAIL`: Use the email address that corresponds to the domain you registered on Resend.
+    - [Resend](https://resend.com): To obtain your `RESEND_API_KEY`, visit the Resend dashboard.
+This credential is essential for setting up Email Auth.

 5. Run the development server
 ```bash
 pnpm dev